foxdonut/meiosis/docs/lessons/optimizing-services.md

 1. the About page displays its "please wait" message
 1. the About page asychronously loads its data.

-@flems code/optimizing-services/base-pattern.js,app.html,public/css/spectre.css react,react-dom,flyd,patchinko 700 60
+@flems code/optimizing-services/base-pattern.js,app.html,public/css/spectre.css react,react-dom,flyd,mergerino 700 60

 Each state change means that services are called again.
 Let's start reducing the number of state changes and service calls by buffering and combining updates.